 This scheme is for those who possess talent in arts, photography, dance, music, theatre, literature, or film.
 The requirement to qualify is that you must be a well-known artist in your own country, preferably with international recognition.

 You must also have relevant training in your area of expertise and be committed to making significant contributions to Singapore’s arts and cultural scene.
 Plus you must show a proven track record of local engagements at the leadership level along with concrete plans to be involved in the Singapore arts and culture landscape.

-While it’s true that obtaining a work visa is the most common way towards becoming a permanent resident, it’s not the only way, as outlined above.
+While it’s true that obtaining a work visa is the most common way towards becoming a Singapore PR, it’s not the only way, as outlined above.
 We hope that this article can guide you in choosing which path is right for you.